cadenai/byodr/docs/autopilot_manual.md

 The robot has an option to drive autonomously, the autopilot.
 Only in few situations will the autopilot be able to drive your route without any extra training.
 To have the robot drive your route there is an option to train the robot.

-To teach the robot to complete a route autonomously go through the following steps:
+To teach the robot to complete a route autonomously, without holds (planned stops), go through the following steps:
 * Decide upon a route
 * Send route information to MWLC
     - For an inside environment: a map or drawing